HartharnSam/HartharnSam.github.io/_pages/research.md

     {% include video id="1cIrX9ARqjw" provider="youtube" %}
 </div>

-We visualise the flow using seeding particles illuminated by a vertical thin light sheet (e.g. https://youtu.be/2FGGAnJFoJo), and use Particle Image Velocimetry in [DigiFlow](http://www.dalzielresearch.com/digiflow/) to calculate synoptic velocity and vorticity fields.
-This method allows us to gain high spatial and temporal resolution to our observations, and really pick apart any dynamics we observe.

 <div style="width:350px; float: left">
     {% include video id="2FGGAnJFoJo" provider="youtube" %}
 </div>
+We visualise the flow using seeding particles illuminated by a vertical thin light sheet, and use Particle Image Velocimetry in [DigiFlow](http://www.dalzielresearch.com/digiflow/) to calculate synoptic velocity and vorticity fields.
+This method allows us to gain high spatial and temporal resolution to our observations, and really pick apart any dynamics we observe.

 ### Numerical Methods
 In addition to the laboratory, we have recently been using the SPINS numerical model [(Subrich et al., 2013)](https://doi.org/10.1002/fld.3788) to extend our experimental output further, and to gain a full suite of simultaneous measurements not available in the laboratory.